 The original recipe called for garnishing the cooked wings with black sesame seeds.
 Apparently they’re as rare as a unicorn here so I went with plain ole ‘normal’ sesame seeds.
 You get that bit of sesame seed flavor either way.

 My crab-boil wings are also brined overnight for great flavor!I absolutely love chicken wings, cooked any way, with any sauce (or without).
 I love them so much that I created a free eCookbook that is full of my favorite wing recipes.
+Also check out my always-growing list of my favorite store-bought wing sauces.

 - 3-4 pounds chicken wings flats and drumettes separated, tips discarded